YiqiSun1/Claude-generated-CEO-stress-feature-and-stock-abnormal-return/README.md

 4 = High stress.
 Multiple markers present, evasiveness, strong negative affect.
 5 = Very high stress.
 Pervasive markers throughout, highly evasive, emotionally loaded.
 ```
+## Model
+The model used for scoring is Claude Sonnet 4.6, a large language model developed by Anthropic.
+The model is prompted with the above instructions to evaluate the linguistic stress of CEOs during earnings calls.
+The scoring is done separately for the Prepared Remarks and the Q&A session, resulting in two stress scores per earnings call.

 ## Data Sources